bsela75/bsela75.github.io/one.md

 ---
 [Back](https://bsela75.github.io/)

-**Narrative**
+**Software Design and Engineering Artifact One**

-For the Software Design and Engineering artifact I chose my milestone 2 assignment in CS-340.
-For this assignment I had to implement a basic RESTful web service using Python.
-It was created four months ago and was part of my final project.
+The artifact I selected was for my final project in CS-330.
+The artifact is a 3d representation of a bookcase.
+It was created in December of 2020.

-I included this artifact in my ePortfolio because it showcases my ability to code in python and to implement a basic RESTful web service using Python.
-I also included this code because it showcases my improvements in writing comments and my ability to structure code.
+I included this artifact because it shows my ability to create a 3d object that is digitally lit, fully textured and the user has the ability to orbit with mouse controls.
+It also shows my ability to have different textured objects in the world and my ability to have one be animated while the other remains static.

-After I had completed my CS-340 class I spent more time working with Python and learning the logic behind coding in Python.
-When improving this artifact, I learned that it takes practice to find the best way to code a program.
-While my initial code worked it did not follow the best practices for coding in python.
-I improved this code by structuring the code following python’s best practices.
-I included detailed comments and more comments then the initial code.
-I improved the naming of variables and improved the if else statements.
+The goal is for the artifact to be improved by adding another object(pyramid) on a shelf in the bookcase and this object has a different texture from the bookcase and is animated.
+One of the first challenges I faced was that I could not run the code because I did not have eclipse or my computer setup to run OpenGL.
+While working to set up Eclipse I wrote out the code in Notepad and learned that I have improved in writing out code without having to continuously check it for errors.